Sustainability Management

 Transforming our world: the 2030 Agenda for Sustainable Development was adopted by the UN Sustainable Development Summit in September 2015.
 The agenda includes 17 Sustainable Development Goals (SDGs) and 169 targets such as ending poverty and inequality, and taking action on climate change.

-Through its diverse array of businesses and technologies, the Asahi Kasei Group contributes to achievement of the SDGs in accordance with the Group Vision of providing new value to society by enabling "living in health and comfort" and "harmony with the natural environment"
+Through its diverse array of businesses and technologies, the Asahi Kasei Group contributes to achievement of the SDGs in accordance with the Group Vision of providing new value to society by enabling “living in health and comfort” and “harmony with the natural environment.”

 • Sustainable Development Goals 1.
 NO POVERTY 2.
 ZERO HUNGER 3.
 GOOD HEALTH AND WELL-BEING 4.
 QUALITY EDUCATION 5.
 GENDER EQUALITY 6.
 CLEAN WATER AND SANITATION 7.
 AFFORDABLE AND CLEAN ENERGY 8.
 DECENT WORK AND ECONOMIC GROWTH 9.
 INDUSTRY, INNOVATION AND INFRASTRUCTURE 10.
 REDUCED INEQUALITIES 11.
 SUSTAINABLE CITIES AND COMMUNITIES 12.
 RESPONSIBLE CONSUMPTION & PRODUCTION 13.
 CLIMATE ACTION 14.
 LIFE BELOW WATER 15.
 LIFE ON LAND 16.
 PEACE, JUSTICE AND STRONG INSTITUTIONS 17.
 PARTNERSHIPS FOR THE GOALS